 Please click the link for the Plate Tectonics, Biological Diversity and Continent Building in Costa Rica brochure. (coming soon!)

 Please click the link for the Program Description for Medical Evaluations for Plate Tectonics, Biological Diversity and Continent Building in Costa Rica.

-This is a two-week Maymester study abroad program.
-This course is designed to experience the diverse flora and fauna of tropical rain forests, the power and role of plate tectonics and the impacts of human actions on our natural environment.
+This is an 18 day in the field, one week in the classroom Maymester study abroad program.
+This course is designed to experience the diverse flora and fauna of tropical rain forests, the power, and role of plate tectonics and the impacts that it has on our natural environment.
 The complete learning experience is linked to the evolution and closure of the Central American Isthmus.
-One GSU faculty, working with Costa Rican guides and naturalists will lead the students on an educational experience of the various ecological zones and the geology of an active volcanic arc.
+One GSU faculty, working with Costa Rican guides and professors will lead the students on an educational experience of the various tectonic zones and the geology of an active volcanic arc.
 Home to 940 bird species, 1500 islands, 480 rivers, 125 unique species of wildlife and 40 conservation areas, more than a third of Costa Rican land is protected, with surrounding off-shore waters with abundant marine life.
 Vast expanses of wildlife support a biodiversity attributable to Costa Rica’s crossroad location, a land bridge linking North America and South America.
 The connection of these continental masses via the Central American Isthmus is a product of the unstoppable force of Plate Tectonics.
 The location of this study abroad experience is crucial.
-No other location in the world allows for the study of a nascent continental region in intimate relation to two large old continental masses.
+No other area in the world allows for the study of a nascent continental region in intimate relation to two large old continental masses.

 Participants will stay in comfortable, double or triple-occupancy hotels for 13 days and will sleep in primitive shelters for 3 days.

 Students with documented disabilities who may need accommodations during their study abroad experience should discuss these needs with the Program Director and the Office of Disability Services at the time of application.